sybaik1/qfa-toolkit/README.md

 ```

 # 2. Quick tour
-You can import the qfa-toolkit as an python package and use each of the classes to construct and test your QFA or QFL.
+You can import the qfa-toolkit as a Python package and use each of the classes to construct and test your QFA or QFL.
 Building a QFA can be done by defining the transitions and accepting (rejecting) states of the QFA.
 ```python
 import numpy as np